 The Exhibits Committee of Tryon Fine Arts Center is embarking on a new community art project under the leadership of John Wilkins and with the financial support of Polk County Community Foundation.
-Entitled the UNITY project, this special project will have three major parts – visual arts, music and spoken word.
+Entitled the UNITY project, this special collaboration will have three major parts – visual arts, music and spoken word.

 The first in this series is a visual arts project designed to engage the foothills community in a conversation about unity through the creation of artworks that capture both individual and collective visions of unity.
-This art project will provide opportunities for local amateur and professional artists to work together as well as opportunities to directly involve and engage students, adults and senior citizens in an art project.
+This art project will provide opportunities for local amateur and professional artists to work together, as well as opportunities to directly involve and engage students, adults, and senior citizens in an art project.

 - A COLLABORATIVE LARGE-SCALE COMMUNITY WORK

 Working together, local professional artists will create a work of art that will express a combined vision of unity on three 4’ x 8’ panels.
 Local artists will volunteer their time and talent to develop the unity theme and execute a cohesive project.
 The final product will be displayed at TFAC for 30 days to be viewed at receptions and discussions before being put on tour to selected locations in our foothills.

 Work session dates: March 27-April 14.
 Weekdays 10am-4:30pm.
 Tuesdays March 28, April 4 & April 11 6-8pm.

 Local arts professionals will lead community members, from students to adults to seniors, in a series of mixed-media/collage workshops.
 At the workshops, community members will be provided a small canvas, basic art supplies and guidance on how to express and execute their individual visions of unity using personal collage materials.
 The resulting individual artworks will be hung together and displayed at TFAC, with an opening reception on May 5.
 After the exhibit, artists may take their panels home.